Preventing unlawful insider trading: disclosure and trading guidelines

 Trading Prohibitions and Guidelines

 You may not purchase or sell Company securities while in possession of material nonpublic information.
-For Board Directors and those persons designated as officers for purposes of Section 16 of the Securities Exchange Act of 1934 (the “Exchange Act”) and the rules thereunder (“Executive Officers”), these transactions require prior Company approval in the manner described below under "Additional Rules Applicable to Form 4 Filers”.
+You are also prohibited from trading in the securities of any other company if you possess material nonpublic information concerning that company that was obtained in the course of your employment.
+For Board Directors and those persons designated as officers for purposes of Section 16 of the Securities Exchange Act of 1934 (the “Exchange Act”) and the rules thereunder (“Executive Officers”), and those certain other persons that are members of the Company’s Leadership Team (“LT Members”), these transactions require prior Company approval in the manner described below under "Additional Rules Applicable to Form 4 Filers and LT Members”.

 Paragraphs 1 and 3 below apply to all employees and Board Directors.
 Paragraphs 4 through 7 below apply only to employees at the director level and above and other employees designated from time to time by a Monitor as being likely to come into possession of material nonpublic information (collectively “Designated Employees”) and Board Directors.